calimero-network/core/crates/network/README.md

 - Abstraction of the underlying network complexity
 - Asynchronous operation support

-The NetworkClient extensively uses the oneshot pattern for most of its methods.
-This pattern involves:
+The NetworkClient extensively uses oneshot channels for most of its methods.
+This involves:

 1. Creating a new oneshot channel for each operation
 2. Sending a command through an mpsc channel to the EventLoop, including the sender half of the oneshot channel